boringmary/telegag/README.md

 ```
 pytest --cov=app tests/
 ```
-It will run all tests in tests directory.
-To generate a html report (it will be in `./htmlcov/index.html`), run:
+It will run all tests in the tests directory.
+To generate an html report (it will be in `./htmlcov/index.html`), run:
 ```
 pytest --cov=app --cov-report html tests/
 ```